USA

 - Plastic.
 The main advantage of plastic is its low cost, but it is very difficult to create a body with the necessary acoustic characteristics from this material.
 Therefore, plastic subwoofers are extremely rare, mostly built-in models.

 - Metal.
-In this case, we mean various alloys and aluminum models.
+In this case, we mean various alloys and aluminium models.
 The metal is highly durable, but the acoustic characteristics are far from optimal.
 This requires the use of various tricks, which respectively affect the price of a metal subwoofer.
 Therefore, this option is quite rare.

 Magnat MS Sub 202A often compared